freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 1315.1

-I see a `-r` flag that says, "remove directories and their contents recursively".
+There's a `-r` flag that says, `remove directories and their contents recursively`.
 That will remove the folder and everything in it.
 Use the "remove" command with that flag to remove the `fonts` folder.
 Make sure it's the one in the `website` folder.
+Be careful not to remove the wrong folder.

 #### HINTS

 - The "remove" command is `rm`
 - The flag you want is `-r`
-- Here's an example: `rm -r folder`
+- Here's an example: `rm -r <folder>`
 - Enter `rm -r fonts` in the terminal
 - Make sure you are in the `website` folder first
 - Enter `cd ~/project/website` to get to the `website` folder if you aren't there